 Just minutes from San Juan and the Luis Muñoz Marín International Airport (SJU), you can find the Afro-Caribbean coastal neighborhood of Piñones.
 Full of delicious authentic street food, made in the traditional fogón, the many little chinchorros (small dining stands) offer fritters made from plantain, fresh fish, oysters, and a lot sazón.
-You can also buy cold coconut water and drink it from the coconut itself, or try the crabmeat alcapurrias and bacalaítos (codfish fritters).
-The weekend is particularly busy, if you want to find a bustling local scene.
-If you want to relax before you eat, be sure to bring your swimsuit and dive in at a nearby beach (just wait 45 minutes after eating before you swim).
+You can also buy cold coconut water, drink it from the coconut itself, or try the crabmeat alcapurrias and bacalaítos (codfish fritters).
+The weekend is particularly busy if you want to find a bustling local scene.
+If you want to relax before you eat, be sure to bring your swimsuit and dive in at a nearby beach (wait 45 minutes after eating before you swim).

 The Santurce neighborhood, home to the Museo de Arte de Puerto Rico and Museo de Arte Contemporáneo, among many other galleries and local shops, is located very close to the Condado district, and about 20 minutes from Old San Juan.
 The area has become an arts and culture hub with many buildings displaying murals, and galleries showing works by local artists.

 Food is also a big deal in Santurce.
 You can find elegant restaurants alongside little pop-up eateries at gastronomy parks (Lote 23).
 La Placita de Santurce (Santurce Marketplace), offers tradition, live music, culture, and authentic local food all-in-one vibrant stop.
 Farmers sell their fresh produce during the day, including fruits, vegetables, flowers, and local dishes, and a block party-style celebration takes place on weekend nights.